 - Best value award of competitive, qualifications-based, single award Indefinite Delivery/Indefinite Quantity (IDIQ) contracts

 - Post-award negotiation of discrete scopes of work under Firm Fixed Price or Cost Reimbursement Task Orders

 End-state contracting supports EM’s desire to partner with industry and stakeholders in negotiation of the risk-based end states needed to complete projects on its sites.
 The change in EM’s contracting model incorporates industry feedback.

-End-state contracting will be applied to the following EM cleanup projects:
+End-state contracting applies to the following EM cleanup projects: